Pale Rider is a fantastic account of the 1918 Spanish Flu pandemic that swept the globe and killed between an estimated 50 to 100 million people.

 Given the Coronavirus, this book is more prescient than ever.
 What Pale rider shows is that although history may not repeat itself, it rhymes.

 The stories described in this book have similarities with the experiences we all went through.
 A particularly striking part was the mention of an anti-mask league that was founded in America.

 For all the progress that humanity has made since 1920, there are many things that remain the same!

 Reading this book, as was glad the Spanish flu was not the virus we faced.
-The gory details of those that caught it and past was horrifying.
+The gory details of those that caught it and passed were horrifying.

 As awful as the Coronavirus is, we can count ourselves lucky it’s not as virulent or deadly as the Spanish flu!